On November 3, 2015, Denver voters overwhelmingly approved a major expansion of the Colorado Convention Center.

 Highlights of the Project

-- The development of new flexible meeting and ballroom space of up to 80,000 sq. ft.; the addition of 100,000+ sq. ft. of new pre-function and service space that will also include a 50,000 sq. ft. outdoor terrace to be located on the roof of the existing convention center.
+- The development of new flexible meeting and ballroom space of up to 80,000 sq. ft.; the addition of expansive new pre-function and service space that will also include an outdoor terrace to be located on the roof of the existing convention center.
 Both the pre-function and outdoor event spaces will have spectacular, unobstructed views of the Rocky Mountains and city skyline, allowing event attendees to take advantage of Denver's 300 days of sunshine.

 - These new facilities will be seamlessly integrated into the building, and attendees will have easy access to the center's existing exhibit, meeting room and ballroom levels.